itsalvinchris/jasaku-se/readme.md

 composer install
 ```

-You might want to look at .env to configure the database
+You might want to look at .env to configure the database <br />
-2. If .env not exist copy .env.example and rename it to .env
+2. If .env not exist copy .env.example and rename it to .env <br />
 3. If APP_KEY not generated run
 ```bash
 php artisan key:generate